Perspectives

 Customers may respond positively in research to new concepts or category expansions from their favourite brands, and more often than not, strong, popular brands have the advantage of being nice and stretchy, BUT, successful execution can be a different challenge altogether.

-Armed with the right research to aid successful execution is key; firstly, brands must assess the size and growth of the desired category or market, followed by understanding and mapping the competitive landscape and available white space, and finally, the development of a strong and differentiating value proposition to compete successfully against the rest of the category.
+Armed with the right research on the brand expansion strategy to aid successful execution is key; firstly, brands must assess the size and growth of the desired category or market, followed by understanding and mapping the competitive landscape and available white space, and finally, the development of a strong and differentiating brand value proposition to compete successfully against the rest of the category.

 Brands that can successfully spot new opportunities and bring this relevant added value by launching something that others aren’t are likely to reap the reward.
 This is especially critical when entering completely unrelated areas.